top of page

 Hadrian’s Wall was the north-west frontier of the Roman empire for nearly 300 years.
-It was built on the orders of the emperor Hadrian following his visit to Britain in AD 122.
-The wall extended from coast to coast across the width of northern Britain; for 73 miles.
-Contained along this expanse were miles of forts, milecastles and observation towers.
+They built it on the orders of the emperor Hadrian following his visit to Britain in AD 122.
+The wall extended from coast to coast the width of northern England; for 73 miles.
+Contained along this expanse were miles of forts, milecastles, and observation towers.

-Today a significant portion of the wall still stands along the 73 mile route.
+Today a significant portion of the wall still stands on the 73-mile route.
 It is a delightful hike across lush hilly countryside with sheep as your companions.
-You will pass through picturesque small towns, discover archaeological remains at museums and visit excavation sites along your way.
+You will pass through picturesque small towns, discover archaeological remains at museums, and tour excavation sites on your way.

-Explore some of its most fascinating ancient history in the U.K.
+Explore the most fascinating ancient history in the U.K.

 bottom of page